openbmc/openbmc/poky/documentation/ref-manual/ref-release-process.rst

    .. note::

-      Running
-      oe-selftest
-      requires host packages beyond the "Essential" grouping.
-See the " Required Packages for the Build Host
-      " section for more information.
+      Running ``oe-selftest`` requires host packages beyond the "Essential" grouping.
+See the :ref:`ref-manual/ref-system-requirements:required packages for the build host` section for more information.

 Originally, much of this testing was done manually.
 However, significant effort has been made to automate the tests so that more people can use them and the Yocto Project development team can run them faster and more efficiently.

-The Yocto Project's main Autobuilder (https://autobuilder.yoctoproject.org/) publicly tests each Yocto Project release's code in the :term:`OpenEmbedded-Core (OE-Core)`, Poky, and BitBake repositories.
+The Yocto Project's main Autobuilder (&YOCTO_AB_URL;) publicly tests each Yocto Project release's code in the :term:`OpenEmbedded-Core (OE-Core)`, Poky, and BitBake repositories.
 The testing occurs for both the current state of the "master" branch and also for